U.S. DEPARTMENT OF STATE

-The SOI proposal should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do.
-You may use your own SOI format, but it must include all the items below and should not exceed three pages in length.
+- Proposal (12 pages maximum): The proposal should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do.
+Your proposal must include all the items below:

 - Proposal Summary: Short narrative that outlines the proposed program, including program objectives and anticipated impact.